 You've probably come across shortcodes before, whether you’re new to WordPress or have been using it for some time.
 Shortcodes are, as the name suggests, short pieces of code that perform some sort of function.
 WooCommerce shortcodes, for example, let you add neat WooCommerce-related functions to WordPress pages, posts, sidebars, and widgetized areas on your website.

-If you’re looking for a way to simplify the shopping experience can do this using WooCommerce shortcodes.
+If you’re looking for a way to simplify the shopping experience on your online business store, you can do this using WooCommerce shortcodes.
 They can help you improve purchasing user flows and optimize your online store for conversions.

 For example, you can use WooCommerce shortcodes to: